amazon-ion/ion-schema/docs/isl-2-0/spec.md

 ### Schema Authorities

-The structure of a `id` string is defined by the schema authority responsible for the schema/type(s) being imported.
+The structure of an `id` string is defined by the schema authority responsible for the schema/type(s) being imported.
 Note that runtime resolution of a schema over a network presents availability and security risks, and should therefore be avoided.

 When resolving a schema, authorities may choose to follow well-known patterns; for example: